edschofield/pep_backward_compatibility/pep_backward_compatibility.rst

 Python version, those ten thousand users can also upgrade to the latest Python version quickly, without being held back waiting for package XYZ to do this.

-The benefit to Python-dev is that future backward-incompatible changes can be less disruptive if these changes each have a corresponding ``__past__`` feature that has been implemented and can be invoked easily by users of future Python versions.
-This can help the language to evolve more quickly and more effectively to correct for design mistakes.

 Questions and answers